The Early Years...

 “So could what I am doing in my garden help?” thought Fran.
 The answer was “Yes, I could set up a fund raising target”.
 So Fran decided to walk a Marathon and quickly this became “Let's make it a bigger challenge and go for 2 Marathons”.

 Fran’s husband measured one lap of their garden and worked out how many laps she would need to do to complete the length of a marathon (26 miles & 385 yards).
 The target was 2396 laps Fran decided that she would attempt it by walking in units of 5 laps, some in the morning and again in early evening, every day whatever the weather.
-Sometimes Fran can only do 5 laps in a day, but on a good day she has done many more with a record of 40 laps.
+Sometimes Fran can only do 5 laps in a day, but on a good day she has done many more.
 Fatigue is the biggest problem as even a small amount of exercise can mean long rest periods.

 The ultimate plan was to gain sponsorship for doing this and raise funds for Southwell Minster Choir Association (of which Fran is a member) which, although independent, provides financial support to the Southwell Minster Music Foundation and that was how PROJECT 2020: came about.
 You can find out more about the success of PROJECT 2020: here.

 And now she's doing it all again with PROJECT 2021: to raise much needed funds through sponsorship for the people who gave her the biggest chance of recovery... the Comprehensive Stroke Centre at Salford Royal Hospital.
 You can keep up to date with the progress of PROJECT 2021: on the homepage or find out more about PROJECT 2021: here.